jpanther/congo/exampleSite/content/docs/hosting-deployment/index.md

 date: 2020-08-07
 draft: false
 description: "Learn how to deploy a Congo site."
+summary: "Congo is designed to be flexible in almost any deployment scenario.
+Learn more about how to deploy your project to some common hosting platforms."
 slug: "hosting-deployment"
 tags: ["hosting", "deployment", "docs", "github", "netlify", "render"]
 ---